foordeluxe/Special/README.md

 ### 1) Snail Numeric First Uppercase

 This rule is exactly like Snail Numeric BUT will use the first character a-z and convert to A-Z.
-Also a uppercase converting on the first character.
+Also an uppercase converting on the first character.

 [Download from my Github](https://github.com/foordeluxe/Special/blob/main/snail_numeric_firstuppercase.rule)